- Academic Appeals

 Downtown Legal Services (DLS) can help!
 DLS is a legal clinic with experience representing students in the academic discipline process.
 It is located on the University of Toronto campus and provides free legal services to students who qualify.

 IMPORTANT: Where possible and permissible, virtual hearings will be conducted.
-Parties with hearing dates currently confirmed in April and May, will be invited to indicate whether they should proceed, either because of urgency, or because they might more easily lend themselves to an electronic hearing format.
-For any dates during this period that are on hold but not yet confirmed, urgent cases or cases that lend themselves to an electronic hearing format will be identified .
+Parties with hearing dates will be invited to indicate whether they should proceed, either because of urgency, or because they might more easily lend themselves to an electronic hearing format.
+For any upcoming hearing dates that are on hold but not yet confirmed, urgent cases or cases that lend themselves to an electronic hearing format will be identified .
 For both types of dates (confirmed and on hold) we will consult with either the Senior Chair, or Chairs assigned to the case/date to decide whether it is appropriate to conduct an electronic hearing under the specific circumstances.

 The University Tribunal functions in accordance with the Code of Behaviour on Academic Matters and is comprised of two divisions: